aryangoyal90/Instagram/README.md

-# Instagram
+# Instagram Clone
-Added homepage of instagram
+Added homepage of instagram which was made by using HTML and CSS